From the Cradle to Enslave: Reception

 AllMusic described the EP as "a worthy addition to any fan's collection, featuring several songs that rank with the best of their work".

 Dani Filth revealed his antipathy towards the title track in Kerrang!: "We have to play it at every gig...
 I'd like to erase it, so I wouldn't have to play it again.
 After a while you just want to play something different.
 There's something about the hook that just strikes a chord of fear down my spine."

 Track listing

 PanDaemonAeon

-"From the Cradle to Enslave" was the first of Cradle of Filth's songs to have an accompanying music video.
-It was directed by Alex Chandon, who would go on to produce further promo clips and DVD documentaries for the band, as well as the full-length feature film Cradle of Fear.
+"From the Cradle to Enslave" was the first Cradle of Filth song to have a music video.
+It was directed by Alex Chandon, who would produce further promo clips and DVD documentaries for the band, as well as the full-length feature film Cradle of Fear.
 The video features explicit images of nudity and gore and was released in two versions, one edited (supposedly to make it MTV-friendly) and one uncut.
 Both contain a reference to the Cruelty and the Beast cover art, when a woman is seen emerging from a bathtub filling with blood.
-Both versions can be found on PanDaemonAeon, which was released on VHS on October 5, 1999 and on DVD in 2002.
+Both versions can be found on PanDaemonAeon, which was released on VHS on 5 October 1999, and on DVD in 2002.
 The DVD also includes a "Making-of" documentary and a short live show, recorded at the London Astoria on 5 June 1998.